okta/samples-aspnetcore/resource-server/README.md

 ### Front-end

 If you want to use one of our front-end samples, open a new terminal window and run the [front-end sample project of your choice](Prerequisites).
-Make sure to update the resource server URI configuration to use your configured resource server port (for example `https://localhost:5001`).
+Make sure to update the resource server URI configuration to use your configured resource-server port (for example `https://localhost:5001`).
-Once the front-end sample is running, you can navigate to http://localhost:8080 in your browser and log in to the front-end application.
-Once logged in, you can navigate to the "Messages" page to see the interaction with the resource server.
+Once the front-end sample is running, you can navigate to `http://localhost:8080` in your browser and sign in to the front-end application.
+Once signed in, you can navigate to the "Messages" page to see the interaction with the resource server.

 [Implicit Flow]: https://developer.okta.com/authentication-guide/implementing-authentication/implicit